javikr/Easy-Game-Center-Swift/README.md

         /*** If you want not message just delete this ligne ***/ EasyGameCenter.debugMode = true

+        /** Hidden automatique page for login to Game Center if player not login */
+        //EasyGameCenter.showLoginPage = false
     }
     /**
         Notifies the view controller that its view was added